-We all have cravings because we are human and fallible.
+We all have cravings because we are human and fallible, says the Lord.

 Being righteous means it’s okay to acknowledge that as a human, you have cravings.
 It means that you make up for those cravings with giving—in other words, you release yourself from the clutches of greed by giving back to the church and thus finding righteousness.

 Churches are ultimately a force of good in the community.
 When your congregants tithe to your church, they know their gifts are supporting important programming efforts to make life better for all.
+Churches give to the needy and serve as a pillar of hope in the community.
 That’s why they should feel good being generous; because each tithe will be repaid even more in blessings.